 , you know that genealogists have mastered one childhood lesson: how to share with others.
 When an Internet cousin asks for your research on Great-great-grandpa, you're happy to oblige.
 You might even post your ancestral discoveries online or write a book about them.

 What you may not have learned in kindergarten is that sharing has limits.
-For example, the Denver Public Library might not be pleased if you published one of its online photos in your family history.
-The author of Springfield County Founders would be similarly underwhelmed if you photocopied chapter seven for your family's entire California contingent.
-And Aunt Sue probably wouldn't consider it a personal favor if you submitted her GEDCOMs to GenCircles without first getting her OK.
+For example, your local library might not be pleased if you published one of its online photos in your family history.
+The author of Springfield County Founders would be similarly underwhelmed if you photocopied all of chapter seven for your family's entire California contingent.
+And Aunt Sue probably wouldn't consider it a personal favor if you uploaded her GEDCOMs to your online tree without first getting her OK.

 US copyright laws dictate the dos and don'ts of using other people's research—even when it's about your own ancestors.
 Unfortunately, those laws are notoriously bewildering, even to attorneys and judges.
 So how do well-intentioned genealogists like you get past the legal mumbo jumbo and make sure you stay on the right side of the law?
 Don't upload another family file or duplicate another photo without reading this essential (plain-English) guide to genealogists' common copyright questions.

 What is copyright, anyway?

 It's the right to make and distribute copies of a work, to create adaptations or derivative works (such as making a painting from a photograph) and to perform or display the work.
 Only the copyright holder owns these rights, unless she transfers them to someone else by, say, signing a contract to allow a magazine to publish her article.
 If someone wrongfully uses her material, she can sue.